phillycocoa/website/content/meeting-agenda.md

 ---
 type: page
-title: May Meeting Agenda
+title: June Meeting Agenda
 ---

-# May Meeting Agenda
+# June Meeting Agenda

-The next [Philly CocoaHeads][PC] meeting will be virtual on **Thursday, May 12th**.
+The next [Philly CocoaHeads][PC] meeting will be virtual on **Thursday, June 9th**.
 Join us online for a virtual social hour, from 7:00-8:00PM (bring your own pizza).
 We're resuming monthly meetings virtually for the time being in a more casual format, akin to the social hour that kicks off our in-person meetings.

 [PC]:http://phillycocoa.org